What is it?

 - Marketing Hub: email, journeys, ads, SEO/content tools

-- Service Hub: tickets, knowledge, bots (tier-dependent)
+- Service Hub: tickets, knowledge base, bots (tier-dependent)

-- APIs, webhooks, and extensive App Marketplace
+- APIs, webhooks, and extensive App Marketplace (thousands of integrations)

 - Sandboxes and advanced permissions on higher tiers for safe change management